Is a SurfPrep Sander Worth It? The Honest Review

 I didn’t feel like they really lasted much longer than my go-to sandpaper that I’ve used for years.
 (I still want to do a comparison test somehow to compare how long the grittiness actually lasts, but I haven’t yet.)

 At Home Depot, my favorite orbital sandpaper costs usually $0.31 per sanding disc, and $0.75 per 9″ x 11″ sheet (I usually cut that sheet into 6 pieces for hand sanding).
+The SurfPrep hook and loop film sheets cost about $0.35 each!
+(So only $0.04 more than the long-lasting orbital sanding discs that I love with my coupon code RAY10.)

-I also LOVE these sanding screens.
+I also LOVE these Diablo SandNet screens.
 They stay sharper longer than the films and don’t get clogged as much.
-These ones are $0.50 each.
+These ones are $0.60 each.
+SurfPrep also has SurfPrep sanding screens, and as far as I can tell they are pretty similar in performance.

-The SurfPrep sanding screens are about $0.66 each with my coupon code RAY10.
+The SurfPrep sanding screens are about $0.61 each with my coupon code RAY10.
 And they fit the sander perfectly.

-My favorite 1/2″ thick foam pads cost about $1.25 each with my coupon code!
+My favorite 1/2″ thick foam pads cost about $1.50 each with my coupon code!
 Ouch!
 (But also, time is money, and they save a lot of time for me.)
 But comparing this price to the other sandpaper I have used is comparing apples to oranges since these are foam and are what save me so.much.time sanding detailed furniture.

 After I compared the prices for the long-lasting sandpaper that I have used for years and the SurfPrep film sheets that last just as long, I realized that I was really being picky and snobbish about their sandpaper.

-Testing SurfPrep vs Hand Sanding
+SurfPrep Sander vs Hand Sanding with 3M

 I did a test to see how much time I can save by using the SurfPrep instead of sanding by hand like I usually do.
+I realized how clog resistant the SurfPrep foam pads are compared to my favorite sandpaper!!

 Here is a photo to show you.
 I sanded one half of this buffet with my favorite sandpaper, and the other half with the SurfPrep and foam pads.